GianlucaBortoli/crawler/README.md

 than workers that parse them.
 * Every worker could reuse the same `http.Transport` (https://godoc.org/net/http#Transport) for the HTTP client.
 This allows to reuse HTTP connections and TCP sockets that have already been opened before, limiting also the number of TLS handshakes (which are quite expensive in terms of time).
-This can be of help especially when many of the URLs belong to the same sub-domain.
+This can help especially when a high number of workers is used, limiting the usage of file descriptors, and when many of the URLs belong to the same sub-domain.
 * Respect `robots.txt` advertised by web servers to respect site owners' wills.